 Best things to do in Phoenix

-What is it: This seafood restaurant features an island-inspired bar that serves over one hundred types of rums.
-There is also a cigar lounge on premise.
+What is it: This chilled out seafood restaurant features an island-inspired bar that serves over 100 rum variations.
+(Yep, you heard us correctly).

 What is it: Various neighborhoods in downtown Phoenix get extra artsy on the first Friday of each month.
 Thousands gather to see artworks in galleries, retail venues and on the street.

 Why go: Happening for more than 20 years, this is a great way to take in the city’s diverse art scene.
 The monthly events feature rotating exhibitions by artists working with all mediums.
 Also expect to see live street performers and nosh on goodies from area eateries and food trucks.

 What is it: A fun destination for the 21 and over crowd who like to mix drinking and gaming.

 Why go: Show off your video gaming prowess while you maneuver Ms. Pac-Man around the screen, gobbling dots for points.
 That’s just one of the classic games you’ll find here.
 There’s a slew of others available to play with, including Centipede, Donkey Kong and Super Mario Bros.
 Signature cocktails like the Krazy Kong and Death Star keep up with the venue’s theme.

 What is it: This is the prime spot to peep desert plants and learn about the area’s landscape.

 Why go: Not only is this 140-acre garden have a spectacular vista but it's also the sunny home of an extraordinary amount of living creatures – you've just got to know how to spot them.
 Spend some time visiting here and you can expect to take a flashlight tour, a group tour of self-paced trails where attendees are armed with flashlights to see and hear what dwells in the desert after dark.